Cheryl Waters (radio personality): Career

 Before her career in radio, Waters attained a degree in environmental science, and worked as an environmental consultant for the council of King County, Washington.
-In April 1994, she started working as a volunteer at the University of Washington's KCMU radio station (later renamed to KEXP), working in the DJ booth from 1 a.m. to 6 a.m. every Saturday morning, while retaining her job as an environmental consultant part-time.
+In April 1994, she started working as a volunteer at the University of Washington's KCMU radio station (later renamed "KEXP"), working in the DJ booth from 1 a.m. to 6 a.m. every Saturday morning, while retaining her job as an environmental consultant part-time.

 In 1999, she started working full-time at KEXP.
 Since 2005, she has hosted The Mid Day Show, running from 10 a.m. to 2 p.m. every Monday to Friday, where she selects songs to play, interacts with listeners, and discusses music.
 Waters also works as KEXP's on-air events coordinator, booking and interviewing bands for live performances.
 Crosscut described her work curating bands for KEXP's live performances as having "helped craft KEXP's identity as the independent tastemaker for alternative and emerging music."
 Videos of band's live performances which she hosts have been popular – collectively gaining billions of views on YouTube – leading to Waters' wider recognition outside of the Seattle music scene in which KEXP operates.